26 Best Day Trips from Tokyo

-10. Tokyo Disney Resort
+13. Tokyo Disney Resort

 Tokyo Disney Resort consists of two world’s greatest Walt Disney amusement parks: Tokyo Disneyland and Tokyo DisneySea.
 In addition, there are also shopping malls and hotels within this resort complex.
 Tokyo Disneyland and DisneySea are simply a dream destination for Disney lovers and where you can escape from a daily life to have a magical experience.

 Although the name suggests “Tokyo”, the parks are located in Urayasu City, Chiba Prefecture which is just outside of Tokyo.
 Both parks offers numbers of fun themed attractions as well as the Disney character merchandise collections which are hugely popular among visitors.

-11. Sanrio Puroland
+14. Sanrio Puroland

 Sanrio Puroland, a.k.a.
 Hello Kitty Themed Park is a Sanrio character themed park featuring Sanrio character themed attractions, shows, restaurants and special merchandise collections that Sanrio fans shouldn’t miss.
-(More info: Sanrio Puroland : Hello Kitty Theme Park in Tokyo!).

 The park is located in Tama City in the outskirts of Tokyo, and the nearest train station is Keio Tama Center Station (Keio Line) which can be accessed in 20 mins from Shinjuku Station.

-Besides the UNESCO World Heritage historical sites, Nikko has beautiful nature spots such as Kegon Waterfall and Lake Chuzenji which are highly popular during the autumn leaves season (More info: Nikko : Best Things to Do ).
-With this day-trip bus tour, you can visit all the highlight of Nikko in one day including lunch and the transportation from central Tokyo!
+Besides the UNESCO World Heritage historical sites, Nikko has beautiful nature spots such as Kegon Waterfall and Lake Chuzenji which are especially popular during the autumn leaves season when the surrounding mountain are tinted by warm colours.
+With this day-trip bus tour “Nikko Cultural Day Tour from Tokyo”, you can visit famous historical and nature attractions of Nikko in one day!

 16. Doraemon Museum

 Fujiko·F·Fujio Museum a.k.a.
 Draemon Museum is dedicated to one of the greatest manga writer in the history, Fujiko F Fujio.
 Fujiko F Fujio is the creater of Doraemon and many other well known characters, and he has inspired many manga artists around the world for decades.